 - Give your dog plenty of things to do.
 Just like us, our dogs get bored, and boredom can quickly translate into destruction or frustration.
 When you’re trying to get important tasks and projects done with your dog at work, it’s important to try to keep your pup busy as well.

 Pack some of your dog’s favorite, quiet toys (no squeakers!) and a favorite bed or blanket for them to snuggle with.
 Take it a step further by packing quiet puzzle toys, like KONGs, to entertain them.

 - Take your dog out regularly for bathroom breaks.
 Keep your dog from getting restless and having accidents by taking them out frequently to relieve themselves.
 Bonus points if your office has a designated pet outdoor area.

 - Keep your dog’s vaccinations and checkups up to date.
 If they are currently sick, do not bring them in.
 Not only is this stressful for your dog, but they may spread their illness to other dogs in the workplace.

 Take your dog to regular veterinary appointments to ensure they are happy and healthy.
-Spot Preventive Care coverage, which are available at an additional cost per month, and it helps with the cost of routine vet care so that your pup can stay in top shape!
+Spot Preventive Care coverage, which is available at an additional cost per month, and it helps with the cost of routine vet care so that your pup can stay in top shape!

 - Not everyone loves dogs and that’s okay.
 While it may be hard to imagine for us dog-lovers, some people may not be interested in bringing their pets to work and may prefer that your pup maintain their distance.
 Be considerate of coworkers that are not crazy about dogs by keeping your dog clear of them.

 - Create clear boundaries with your coworkers.
 From the start, set boundaries with your coworkers on what is okay and not okay with your dog.
 Your pup may be nervous or dislike strangers.
 They may not like someone touching their crate or toys.